jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

     }
     ```

-19. Return to the IBM Cloud dashboard catalog and create a **Text to Speech** service, which you will use to speak out the response.
+21. Return to the IBM Cloud dashboard catalog and create a **Text to Speech** service, which you will use to speak out the response.

     ![](assets/1.16.png)

-20. Leave the service name as is.
+22. Leave the service name as is.
 Click **Create**.

     ![](assets/1.17.png)

-21. Click **Show Credentials**.
+23. In the **Manage** tab, click **Show Credentials**.

     ![](assets/1.18.png)

-22. Replace the placeholder `/* Step #22 */` with the following code, using the username and password credentials from the previous step:
+24. Replace the placeholder `/* Step #24 */` with the following code, using the username and password credentials from the previous step:

     ```
         text_to_speech: {
-          username: "dec28251-d359-4f88-a714-9f36694c4218",
-          password: "5ZwSwrciqoHG"
+          apikey: "q5wt6VlBi5IuljwK-vbI8sCwkQrHCaAYNXeftnwCJilc"
         }
     ```

     ![](assets/1.19.png)

-23. To configure TJBot with a speaker to play audio, add `"speaker"` to the array of the first argument to the TJBot constructor.
+25. To configure TJBot with a speaker to play audio, add `"speaker"` to the array of the first argument to the TJBot constructor.
 If you're using a physical TJBot, refer to the "[Running on the Raspberry Pi](link)" section for more information about the speaker device ID.

     ```
     var tj = new TJBot(
       ["microphone","speaker"],
     ```

-24. Replace the placeholder `/* Step #24 */` with the following code to configure TJBot with the gender of the voice (`male` or `female`) and what language to use (`en-US` is for the US English dialect).
+26. Replace the placeholder `/* Step #26 */` with the following code to configure TJBot with the gender of the voice (`male` or `female`) and what language to use (`en-US` is for the US English dialect).

     ```
         robot: {